2024 Workshop Leaders

 Frank X Walker, Guest Author

 Frank X Walker is the first African American Kentucky Poet Laureate.
 A native of Danville and Professor of English, African American and Africana Studies at the University of Kentucky in Lexington, Walker coined the term “Affrilachia” and co-founded the Affrilachian Poets.
 Turn Me Loose: The Unghosting of Medgar Evers won the 2014 NAACP Image Award for Poetry and the Black Caucus American Library Association Honor Award for Poetry.
 Honors also include a 2004 Lannan Literary Fellowship for Poetry, the 2008 and 2009 Denny C. Plattner Award for Outstanding Poetry in Appalachian Heritage, the 2013 West Virginia Humanities Council’s Appalachian Heritage Award, and the 2020 Donald Justice Award for Poetry from the Fellowship of Southern Writers.
-His most recent of 11 poetry collections is Masked Man, Black: Pandemic & Protest Poems.
+He has written 13 collections of poetry and the children’s book A is for Appalachia.

 FrankxWalker.com